peat-platform/peat-deploy-script/README.md

 # Cloudlet Platform Deployment Script

 ## Introduction
-This script deploys the OPENi Cloudlet Platform on an Ubuntu 14.04 server
+This script deploys the PEAT Platform on an Ubuntu 14.04 server

 ## Setup

-Clone the openi_dev_env project on the git repo.
+Clone the peat-deploy-script project on the git repo.

     git clone https://github.com/peat-platform/peat-deploy-script.git